ResumeToolsResources

 Deputy Attorney General

-• Led a team of 15 attorneys in prosecuting high-profile cases, achieving a 90% conviction rate
+• Led a team of attorneys to successfully defend high-profile state cases.

 Deputy Attorney General